villenaj/sub0-ink-challenges/README.md

 - **Submission Criteria:** ink! contract must
   - Have a constructor accepting a name parameter.
   - Have a storage field for the DAO name.
-  - Implement the `BasicDao` trait methods.
+  - Implement the provided methods.
   - Unit test for constructor and setting DAO name.
   - Be built and deployed on Pop Network testnet.
 - **Submission Guidelines:**